-We took our first trip to Barcelona with a baby (she was 3 months old and we were slightly nervous first parents).
+We took our first trip to Barcelona with a baby (she was 3 months old and we were slightly nervous first-time parents).
 We had specifically chosen Barcelona because we knew we’d be able to easily get from the Barcelona El Prat airport to our hotel using public transportation and during our stay we could get around by walking.

 Knowing we wouldn’t need an infant car seat was one less thing we’d have to worry about.
-For the first time flying with an infant, we booked seats with an airplane bassinet so we didn’t need to hold our baby for the entire long haul flight.
-She slept soundly in the airplane bassinet for almost the entire flight.
+For the first time flying with an infant, we booked airline seats with an airplane bassinet so we didn’t need to hold our baby for the entire long haul flight.
+She slept soundly in the airplane bassinet for almost the entire overseas flight.

 We made it easy on ourselves and just used a baby carrier for travel.
 We rented a stroller and had it delivered to our hotel (it was waiting for us when we arrived).
 So all we had to worry about was our baby and our luggage.

 We spent some time in London and Paris with a toddler, and this time we flew with our own car seat with an extra seat for our child.
-There were no issues with using it on the plane or getting to the plane with our car seat stroller combo.
+There were no issues with using the car seat on the plane or getting to the plane with our car seat stroller combo.

 We gate checked our stroller on the flight to London, but we didn’t get it back until baggage in Gatwick so we had to carry the car seat the entire way.
-We expected to use the car seat more, but as it turned out we got around with our baby in London and Paris with public transport or walking, so it sat in our vacation home rental apartment until we used it in our final taxi to get to the airport in Paris*.
+Although we expected to use the car seat more, but it turned out we got around with our baby in London and Paris with public transport or walking, so it sat unused in our vacation home rental apartment until we needed it for our final taxi to get to the airport in Paris*.